iPhone SE vs. iPhone 11: Which new iPhone should you buy?

 The iPhone 11, for instance, has a second wide-angle camera.
 That means you can take sweeping landscape photos or creative, more dramatic pictures at close distances.
 And though both iPhones have 5x digital zoom that uses software to render closeup images, only the iPhone 11 has the hardware to carry out 2x optical zoom, that doesn't degrade image quality.
 The iPhone 11 also has Apple's low-light camera mode, Night Mode.
 Night Mode reduces things like digital artifacts, graininess and motion blur to capture and brighten up images taken in dim lighting.

-As for the front-facing camera, the iPhone 11 doesn't just have a better selfie camera on account that it has more megapixels (12 megapixels compared to the iPhone SE's 7 megapixels).
-It can capture 4K video (compared to the iPhone SE's 1080p video) and record slow-motion video too.
+As for the front-facing camera, the iPhone 11 doesn't just have a better selfie camera because it has more megapixels (12 megapixels compared to the iPhone SE's 7 megapixels).
+It can capture 4K video (compared to the iPhone SE's 1080p video) and record slow-motion video, too.

 Processor and battery: Both have A13 Bionic

 As its main budget phone, Apple could have outfitted the iPhone SE with an older processor.
-But the device is equipped with the latest proprietary A13 Bionic chip, and it's the same one inside the iPhone 11.
-That means we should be able observe similar processing performance speeds, but we won't know for sure until we have the iPhone SE in our hands and run benchmark tests.
+But the device is equipped with the latest proprietary A13 Bionic chip, the same one that's inside the iPhone 11.
+That means we should be able to observe similar processing performance speeds, but we won't know for sure until we have the iPhone SE in our hands and can run benchmark tests.

 As always, Apple doesn't disclose the iPhone SE's battery capacity.
-According to its numbers though, the iPhone SE's battery doesn't last as long as the iPhone 11.
+According to its numbers though, the iPhone SE's battery doesn't last as long as the iPhone 11's.
 When it announced the iPhone 11, Apple claimed that it lasts up to "one hour longer" than the iPhone XR and cited 10 hours of streaming video playback.
 Unofficial teardowns of the handset also revealed a 3,110-mAh battery.
 This time around, Apple said the iPhone SE has the same battery life as the iPhone 8, and listed 8 hours of streaming video playback.
-Though we don't know the specs for the iPhone SE at this point, the iPhone 8 had a 1,821-mAh battery according to third-party teardowns.
+Though we don't yet know the specs for the iPhone SE, the iPhone 8 had a 1,821-mAh battery according to third-party teardowns.

 iPhone SE (2020) vs. iPhone 11